Web Analytics

 Happisburgh lighthouse

-You can also walk along the cliff edge along the side of the field, but this looks as if it is becoming a bit precarious these days, you can see what I mean in the picture below.
-This is actually part of the Norfolk Coast Path, and as you walk the approach from Walcott to here you can feel your steps getting quicker and quicker!
+You can also walk along the cliff edge which is becoming a bit precarious these days, you can see what I mean in the picture below.
+This is actually part of the Norfolk Coast Path.
 You can see the lighthouse from miles away, but as you get nearer, the pure excitement within is something you'll remember.
 It's such a stunning lighthouse.

 Happisburgh Beach